-- Provide a narrative summary by the proposed entity that demonstrates that the Non-Profit and Public Facility actively engages with and impactfully serves the local income-eligible or environmental justice community and - Listing community-based organizations the applicant has partnered with (including letters from those organizations to verify the partnerships) in support of their work in the local income-eligible or environmental justice community. - A qualified Critical Service Provider (CSP) is a non-profit or public entity that offers critical services to IECs or EJCs.
+- Has sufficient connection to, and input from, the IEC or EJC members the non-profit or public entity serves by: - Providing a narrative summary by the proposed entity that demonstrates that the Non-Profit and Public Facility actively engages with, and impactfully serves, the local income-eligible or environmental justice community; and - Listing community-based organizations the applicant has partnered with (including letters from those organizations to verify the partnerships) in support of their work in the local incomeeligible or environmental justice community. - A qualified Critical Service Provider (CSP) is a non-profit or public entity that offers critical services to IECs or EJCs.
 Documentation of CSP status must be submitted by no later than the time of Part I application.